 Music that is not associated with any religious practice or tradition is referred to as secular music.
 In today’s world, the vast majority of music is secular.
 When determining whether music is secular or not, intent and lyrical content are usually more important than musical style.
 Historically, especially during the Middle Ages, the balance between religious and secular music tended to tilt in the opposite direction.

 Both secular and religious music existed in the ancient world.
-Music was used for religious purposes the Greeks, Romans, and Egyptians.
+Music was used for religious purposes by the Greeks, Romans, and Egyptians.
 They all had a tradition of using music for pure entertainment and celebration, however.
 These traditions blended together in ways that mixed secular and religious elements in some cases, such as the music associated with Greek theater.

 This music became less popular in Europe after the rise of Christianity, but the precise ratio between secular and religious music is impossible to determine.
 Monks invented the first modern western systems of strict musical notation.
 These monks copied religious music but not secular tunes, so modern scholars only have snippets of information about secular music in the early medieval period.